Last updated in January 2017

 Soon after Cyprus gained its independence, a trade and economic agreement was concluded between the two countries (1961), followed by an air transport agreement (1967), a double taxation agreement (1974) and an agreement on cross-border passenger and freight transport (1980).
 From 1987 onwards, the bulk of these agreements became EU law which, since Cyprus accession to the EU on 1 May 2004, now also applies in Cyprus.
 The new double taxation agreement entered into force on 16 December 2011 and was effective as of 1 January 2012.

-In 2012, German imports from Cyprus dropped sharply compared with the previous year, from EUR 236.2 million to EUR 133.7 million, a decline of 43.4 per cent.
-At the same time, German exports to Cyprus fell by 10.3 per cent, from EUR 741.8 million to EUR 665.5 million, further increasing Germany’s export surplus in trade with Cyprus, to EUR 531.8 million.
-According to Germany Trade & Invest (GTAI) figures, Germany’s principal exports to Cyrus include electronic goods (14.1 per cent of total imports), chemical products (9.2 per cent), motor vehicles and vehicle parts (9.2 per cent), food (7.9 per cent), machinery (4.1 per cent) and raw materials (7.4 per cent).
-In the tourist industry, an important sector for Cyprus, Germany ranked third in 2012 with 144,500 visitors, after the United Kingdom (900,000 visitors), Russia (approximately 600,000), Sweden (117,000) and Greece (105,000).
+According to Germany Trade & Invest (GTAI) figures as of November 2013, Germany’s principal exports to Cyrus include electronic goods (14.1 per cent of total imports), chemical products (9.2 per cent), motor vehicles and vehicle parts (9.2 per cent), food (7.9 per cent), machinery (4.1 per cent) and raw materials (7.4 per cent).
+In the tourist industry, an important sector for Cyprus, Germany ranked fifth in 2013 with 99,000 visitors, after the United Kingdom (900,000 visitors), Russia (approximately 600,000), Sweden (117,000) and Greece (105,000).
 There is especially close cooperation between Cyprus and Germany in the shipping sector, which is based in Limassol.
 This sector accounts for more than 7 per cent of the country’s GDP.
 Cyprus operates the world’s tenth largest fleet (currently numbering 2,400 vessels).
 The shipping industry provides some 4,500 onshore jobs and employs approximately 55,000 seafarers.

 The banking, financial services (and related) sectors are disproportionately important to Cyprus’ economy.
 Following the memorandum of understanding between Cyprus and the Troika (EU Commission, International Monetary Fund and European Central Bank) on ways to overcome the economic and financial crisis, the country’s financial sector is undergoing a process of restructuring and consolidation.
 There are no German banks with branches in Cyprus.